algosup/2024-2025-project-1-fpga-team-2/documents/technical/technical_specification.md

 ### 1.2 Project audiance

 Our project primarily targets nostalgic individuals and retro gaming enthusiasts, aiming to evoke the classic sensations of the past.
-With updated designs, it will revive the old game, offering a fresh, modern look.
+With new designs, it will revive the old game, offering a new look.

 </details>